-Customers leaving your site without buying anything is inevitable, but you can do something to stop them and lead them to continue with their purchase.
+Customers leaving your site without buying anything is inevitable, but you can do something to stop them and lead them to continue with their purchases.

 Poptin’s exit-intent technology enables you to track your visitor’s mouse movements and trigger an exit popup once the cursor attempts to leave the site’s frame.
-This is pretty effective in reducing cart abandonment and converting visitors into leads, subscribers, or sales.
+This effectively reduces cart abandonment and converts visitors into leads, subscribers, or sales.

-Whether you’re an eCommerce store, a SaaS website, blogger, or any other type of industry, this exit-intent popup powers up your conversion efforts as you decrease your bounce rate and improve customer engagement.
+Whether you’re an eCommerce store, a SaaS website, a blogger, or any other industry, this exit-intent popup powers up your conversion efforts as you decrease your bounce rate and improve customer engagement.